davedonnellydev/project02/README.md

 ## TO DO:
 - sharable link copied to clipboard
-- rating: custom list order? / order by rating / by watched date / alphabetically
+- custom list order? / order by rating / by watched date

 ## Functions: